metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/16-gatekeeper.md

 ## Overview

 The **Gatekeeper** guard checks whether the minting wallet has a valid **Gateway Token** — also known as a **Civic Pass** — from a specified **Gatekeeper Network**.

-In most cases, this token will be obtain after completing a Captcha challenge but any Gatekeeper Network may be used.
+In most cases, this token will be obtained after completing a Captcha challenge but any Gatekeeper Network may be used.

-There isn’t much to set up on the Candy Machine side but, depending on the selected Gatekeeper Network, you may need to ask the minting wallet to perform so pre-validation checks in order to grant them the required Gateway Token.
+There isn’t much to set up on the Candy Machine side but, depending on the selected Gatekeeper Network, you may need to ask the minting wallet to perform so pre-validation checks to grant them the required Gateway Token.

-Here are some additional recommended material you may find helpful when setting up a Gatekeep Network.
+Here are some additional recommended materials you may find helpful when setting up a Gatekeep Network.

 - [The CIVIC Documentation](https://docs.civic.com/civic-pass/overview)
 - [Gateway JS Library](https://www.npmjs.com/package/@identity.com/solana-gateway-ts)